 If you are planning on breastfeeding it is a good idea to pack a notebook and pen.
 You can use this to jot down the last time baby ate, for how long, and the last wet diaper.
-This really helps to not get too flustered with making sure your baby is nursing often.
+Having some notes to refer to helps alleviate some stressing over making sure your baby is nursing often enough.

 It is also great to be able to write down any questions you may have for the doctor and future appointment times.

 As a side note you can add all these notes to your baby’s scrapbook!
 It is cool to look back and see what you went through and how far you have come, especially as first time parents.